 All master classes are free to SMB students enrolled in the School Division.
 The minimum age requirement is 9 years old unless otherwise stated.

 Regular Fee: $25 / Professional Rate: $15

-Tania Tandias Flamenco
+Tania Tandias - Flamenco

 Tania Tandias studied flamenco, Spanish classical, and escuela bolera with two of the top flamenco dancers in the United States today, Pablo Rodarte and Eva Enciñias-Sandoval, in Albuquerque, New Mexico.
 Ms. Tandias has performed with Maria Benitez's Nuevo Flamenco in Santa Fe, New Mexico and the Albuquerque-based Alma Flamenca, which performed in local venues, festivals, schools, and in the internationally acclaimed Festival Flamenco Internacional.